jobsZhao99/jobsZhao99.github.io/_projects/Quadruped-robot-walking-And-Running.md

 title: "Quadruped robot walking And Running"
 collection: projects
 type: "Project"
-permalink: /projects/2012-03-01-projects-1
+permalink: /projects/Quadruped-robot-walking-And-Running
-venue: "UC San Francisco, Department of Testing"
+venue: "Los Angeles, California"
-date: 2012-03-01
+date: 2022-03-01
-location: "San Francisco, California"
+location: "Los Angeles, California"
 ---

 This is a description of your Project, which is a markdown file that can be all markdown-ified like any other post.
 Yay markdown!